Skip to main content

 Any new node joining a network needs to first catch up with the existing nodes.
 The default approach is to replay all the blocks from genesis.
 Depending on the number of blocks in the chain, this process can take a long time.

 State sync is a feature that allows a new node to bootstrap directly from a state snapshot instead of replaying all the blocks from genesis.
-State sync greatly reduces the time needed to sync a new node to a network; however, the node will have a truncated transaction history starting from the height of the snapshot.
+State sync greatly reduces the time needed to sync a new node to a network; however, the node will have a truncated transaction history starting from the height of the snapshot, and it requires a trusted provider to validate the snapshot.

 info